hermanvest/dev-resources/README.md

 Loose coupling in practice: what does it mean and how do we achieve it?

-## 4. Spring boot
+## 4. Spring boot + IntelliJ

 Spring is important because...

-You will learn these basic things about Spring.
+You will learn these basic things about Spring:
+* Beans beans beans (1.
+Java annotations, 2.
+How Spring Manages Beans, 3.
+Dependency Injection and config files)
+* How to set up a simple REST controller, run it, test with intellij client, set up tests for the controller and what kinds of tests are nice for controllers
+* A reminder on how to structure a web service (patterns best practices and so on)

+Nice to know in intellij when working with Spring or in general:
+* Git in IntelliJ
+* The built in web client
+* A note on testing (@SpringBootTest, mocks etc.)
+* Test coverage plugin
+* Copilot?
+* Shortcuts you should know

 ## 5. CQRS Event sourcing